venomous0x/WhatsAPI/README.md

 # FAQ

-- **Whatís with the hex chars floating all over the code?**
+- **What‚Äôs with the hex chars floating all over the code?**

-	Mostly WhatsAppís proprietary control chars/commands, or formatted data according to their serverís specifications, stored in predefined dictionaries within the clients.
+	Mostly WhatsApp‚Äôs proprietary control chars/commands, or formatted data according to their server‚Äôs specifications, stored in predefined dictionaries within the clients.

-- **Whatís your future development plans?**
+- **What‚Äôs your future development plans?**

-	We donít have any.
+	We don‚Äôt have any.

 - **Would it run over the web?**

-	Weíve tested a slightly-modified version on top of Tornado Web Server and worked like a charm, however, building a chat client is a bit tricky, do your research.
+	We‚Äôve tested a slightly-modified version on top of Tornado Web Server and worked like a charm, however, building a chat client is a bit tricky, do your research.

 - **Can I receive chats?**

 	Indeed, using the same socket-receiving mechanism.
 But you have to parse the incoming data.
-Parsing functions arenít included in this release, maybe in the next one?
+Parsing functions aren‚Äôt included in this release, maybe in the next one?

 - **I think the code is messy.**

-	Itís working.
+	It‚Äôs working.

 - **How can I obtain my password?**